-- Lab Memo that will be made available at this web site at a later state.
+- Lab Memo that will be available later at this homepage.

-The examinationen consists of two parts, that are reported separately to LADOK:
+The examinationen consists of two parts, which are reported separately to LADOK:

-- TEN1 (4 hp), which is a traditional written exam, and
+- TEN1 (4 hp) is a traditional written exam, and

-- LAB1 (2 hp), which consists of three lab occations.
+- LAB1 (2 hp) consists of three laboratory exercises.

-For detailed information about the connection between the course aims and the examination, see the following page.
+For detailed information about the connection between the course aims and the examination, see the following page: Detailed course aims.

 5.1 Written Exam (TEN1)

-The written exam consists of two parts, a question part and a problem part.
+The written exam consists of two parts: a question part and a problem solving part.